-Rainbows, Frogs, Dogs, And 'The Muppet Movie' Soundtrack At 40
+Rainbows, Frogs, Dogs And 'The Muppet Movie' Soundtrack At 40

 It's movie music that knows it's movie music, in the same way that the film observes such a porous boundary between the movie you're watching and the movie the Muppets are making that at one point, Dr. Teeth and the Electric Mayhem find their friends by consulting a copy of the script.
 It's not even breaking the fourth wall; it's sort of breaking the pit under the stage.

-Perhaps puppetry — Muppetry? — has changed less in less obvious ways than animation in the last 40 years.
+Perhaps puppetry — Muppetry? — has changed less in less obvious ways than animation in the past 40 years.
 Maybe that's why it's hard for me to believe an updated Muppet Movie (not other Muppet movies, but a remake of this one) would be anything except just ... this.
 It doesn't need photorealism or fresh movie stars.

 That banjo is already calling.